-DSSEP's Office of Emergency Management is responsible for directing, planning, organizing and overseeing College-wide emergency management operations and activities.
+DSSEP's Office of Emergency Management is responsible for directing, planning, organizing, and overseeing College-wide emergency management operations and activities.
 To accomplish this, various partnerships and collaborative relationships have been cultivated to support the continuity of the College's ability to accomplish its core mission.

-Broward College's emergency management approach is designed around an all-hazards and whole community concept which expounds upon national preparedness efforts, planning frameworks and mission areas to charge mitigation, preparedness, response and recovery functions.
+Broward College's emergency management approach is designed around an all-hazards and whole community concept which expounds upon national preparedness efforts, planning frameworks and mission areas to prevent, protect against, mitigate, respond to, and recover from threats and hazards to our community.